 Nailing Your Text, Link, and Call-to-Action

 Now you have created your advert, the final step is to pay for it.
 Once you have done this, Facebook will check the advert and then set it live.
-Once it’s live, you can keep an eye on how it is doing in the Ad Management section of Facebook.
+You can then keep an eye on how it is doing in the Ad Management section of the site.

 There you have it.
-A guide to creating an advert on Facebook all the way from choosing an objective to publishing your first advert.
+A guide to advertising your app on Facebook, from choosing an objective to publishing your first advert.